 The termite galleries, in comparison, have a more rugged look.
 Termite-damaged wood contains a material that looks like mud, unlike that of carpenter ants.
 Some common places indoor carpenter ants are found are in moist wall voids that have been hollowed out behind appliances.

 Carpenter ant nests are visible wherever there is water, such as near sinks and bathtubs.
+But do ants die in water?
 Other places that attract these ants are chimneys with poor flashings, leaky roofs, door frames, and windows lacking a proper seal.

 Some places where carpenter ants are found outside are inside fence posts, dead parts of standing trees, and tree stumps.
 These pests are rather persistent and will construct nests in sound wood crevices and cracks.